See UMBC Through Our Students’ Eyes

 For current high school/GED, transfer, international, and returning students.

 UMBC is a unique place that welcomes students with interests of every type from across the world.
-Whether you are just starting college, transferring from another school, or taking individual classes, at the University of Maryland, Baltimore County you will have access to the exceptional resources, stimulating teachers and individual attention that makes our community unique
+Whether you are just starting college, transferring from another school, or taking individual classes, at UMBC you will have access to the exceptional resources, stimulating teachers and individual attention that makes our community special.

 For transfer students seeking a bachelor’s degree or students pursuing a masters